Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 ### Lossless compression

 For other files, data cannot be lost, like texts.
 Files need to be reduced in size without the loss of data.
 WAV audio files or PNG image files are examples of lossless formats.
 However, lossless files are bigger than lossy, even when compressed.

 For example, a binary representation of `000000111100110000000111111` can be represented as 604121217161. (because there's 6 zeroes, 4 ones, 2 zeroes etc)

 This would reduce the file from 27 bytes to 12 bytes.
 A reduction of over 60%!

+> Lossless formats preserve every single detail, no matter how small, which 'costs' a lot in file size.

 # 1.3 Networks, connections and protocols